lukegb/uffd/README.md

 Uffd reads its default config from `uffd/default_config.cfg`.
 You can overwrite config variables by creating a config file in the `instance` folder.
 The file must be named `config.cfg` (Python syntax), `config.json` or `config.yml`/`config.yaml`.
-You can also set a custom file name with the environment variable `CONFIG_FILENAME`.
+You can also set a custom file path with the environment variable `CONFIG_PATH`.

 ## OAuth2 Single-Sign-On Provider